OpenTurbineCoDe/OpenTurbineCoDe/README.md

 This repository does *not* contain the main pieces of software for the coupled optimization and for the control co-design loop.

+## Mesh Generation (DEMO)

+This is just a demo of how the glue code can be used to call functions of different modules.

+To run the example, do:

+    mkdir tmp
+    cp -r models/DTU_10MW/Madsen2019/PGL/*.dat tmp
+    python3 src/glue_code/main.py --case ./tmp/case.yaml

 ## Aerodynamics wrapper

 The aerodynamic standalone wrapper runs ADflow, OpenFAST (v2.4) and/or AeroDyn over a set of tsr and inflow velocities, and returns a plot of Cp over tsr.
 To use it, first